Jarl-Bjoern/pwndrop/README.md

 * Download log — per-file log of every download: IP address, user-agent, timestamp; live auto-refresh every 5s in the panel
 * API token upload — upload files via curl without a browser session; token is auto-generated and shown via the curl button in the panel
 * No proxy caching — Cache-Control: no-store is set on all served files to prevent CDN/proxy from caching disabled files

+### Original Features

+* Upload and immediately share multiple files using drag & drop
+* Make files available or unavailable for download with a single click
+* Set up custom download URLs without playing with directory structure
+* Facade files — serve a decoy file instead of the original on demand
+* Automatic redirects to spoof file extension in a shared link
+* Change MIME type of served file
+* Serve files over HTTP, HTTPS and WebDAV
+* Admin panel behind a custom secret URL path
+* Auto-generated HTTPS certificates via Let's Encrypt

 ## License